Talk on Corners

-Talk on Corners is the second studio album by Irish pop rock band the Corrs.
+Talk on Corners is the second studio album by Irish family pop rock band the Corrs.
 It was released on 17 October 1997 by 143, Lava and Atlantic Records.
 Preceded by lead single "Only When I Sleep", which became a top ten hit internationally, the album was an immediate commercial success in several territories, including Ireland, Spain, Sweden, Denmark, Australia, New Zealand and Japan.
 Its commercial performance elsewhere was initially modest, however.

 The Corrs' entire concert from the Royal Albert Hall was broadcast live the following year on BBC One on Saint Patrick's Day, where they were joined during their performance of "Dreams" by Fleetwood Mac drummer Mick Fleetwood.
 This event did much to raise the band's international profile.
 A remixed version of "Dreams" went on to become their first top ten hit on the UK Singles Chart.
 The record was reissued the following month to include the song as a bonus track.
 This would be the first of several different editions of Talk on Corners to be released over the album's two-year-long promotional cycle.

 Over this period, the band released a string of increasingly successful hit singles, culminating with a Tin Tin Out remix of "Runaway" peaking at number two in the UK.
 The Corrs also toured extensively to promote the record: the Talk on Corners World Tour saw them perform almost 160 concerts across twelve separate legs.
 The album spent ten weeks at number one in the UK.
 It ended its run as the highest-selling album of the year, and remains one of the best-selling albums of all time there, as well as the highest-selling album ever by an Irish act.